Skip to content

 Private - insured

-I am recognised by Aviva, Alliance Healthcare and Vitality for private ophthalmic care.
+I am recognised by Aviva, Allianz, Alliance Healthcare, Bupa and Vitality for private ophthalmic care.
 You will need a referral letter from your GP and a pre-authorisation code from your insurer.
 Contact Gina to arrange your appointment.

 • Aviva logo